arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * What is CQRS (Command Query Responsibility Segregation)?
 * What is Three-Tier architecture?
-* What are the pros and cons of MicroService architecture?
 * How would you design a software system for scalability?
 * What are the strategies to deal with the C10k problem?
 * How to deal with failover and user sessions?